 - What did the Greek and Roman worlds have in common?

 - Did they have more in common with each other than with other ancient societies?

-- Why dose we see the Greek and Roman worlds together as a single 'classical antiquity'?
+- Why do we see the Greek and Roman worlds together as a single 'classical antiquity'?

 - Literary traditions

 - 9 hours of lectures